Financial stability, macro-prudential and resolution

 GROUP DISCOUNT (-15%) for minimum 3 participants from the same institution:

-A group discount is available for institutions registering three or more participants.
-To qualify, the names of all participants must be submitted together in a single email to FBF.
-Please note that this offer cannot be applied retroactively to individual registrations completed at different times.
+The below group discount applies to 3 or more participants who register for the same course from the same institution.
 Those wishing to take advantage of the group discount must write an email to fbf@eui.eu, stating the full names of the proposed participants.

 CANCELLATION POLICY